INRIX-rebecca-davey/hack-evening-2017/README.md

 If you have an idea for something you'd rather work on, that's great!
 Run it by one of our team and we can help you hash out a plan and get started.

-### Challenge 1: machine learning - prediction
+### Challenge 1: machine learning - binary prediction

-Description: use data features (existing or engineered) to develop a model that can predict casualty severity
+Description: use data features (existing or engineered) to develop a model that can predict casualty severity (slight vs serious)

 ### Challenge 2: machine learning - time series modelling

-Description: develop a time series model to predict the rates of accidents with time
+Description: develop a time series model to fit and forecast the rate of accidents with time

 Example of similar work: [A Time Series Model for Assessing the Trend and Forecasting the Road Traffic Accident Mortality](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5079210/)

 ### Challenge 3: visualization - mapping

-Description: an interactive map, with filters, e.g. markers for accidents but only show those with at least 3 vehicles involved, or choose feature to enhance map (e.g. colour roads by severity)
+Description: develop an interactive map, with filters, e.g. markers for accidents but only show those with at least 3 vehicles involved, or choose feature to enhance map (e.g. colour roads by severity)

 Example of similar work: [Trafford Locality Assets](http://www.infotrafford.org.uk/assetmapping)